stoletnaedine/Warehouse/README.md

 6. add tests
 7. add random fill cells — DONE
 8. add command 'list' for show list of all articles with fields — DONE
+9. replace all interface from Main on ConvoleView

 future:
 1. use SQL database